-- 1. City Water Fill (Figure 1): Water may be received into the system through a direct hook-up referred to as a "city Figure 1 water fill."
+- 1. City Water Fill (Figure 1): Water may be received into the system through a direct hook-up referred to as a "city water fill."
 After attaching a hose to hook-up and supply line, open the faucet from the supply line.
-Enter the coach and open any faucet to relieve air from the lines.
+Enter the coach and open all faucets to relieve air from the lines.
 The water heater will fill first before the supply lines.
-You will experience some air Allow them to escape before closing pockets. faucets. - 2.
-Gravity Water Fill (figure 2): To place water into the Figure 2 fresh water tank, remove cap from the fill.
-Insert the hose into the 1-1/4 inch flex tube 4 to 6 inch.
-Open the water supply faucet.
-DO NOT overfill the tank as it could burst.
-It is not designed to hold pressure. - 3.
+You will experience some air pockets.
+Allow them to escape before closing Figure 2 faucets. - Gravity Water Fill (figure 2): On fill you will find a small screen1/2 inch in diameter, at 10:00 o'clock position which is the vent and overflow line.
+When water squirts out, your tank is full.
+Stop filling immediately.
+Overflow line is much smaller than fill line. - 3.
 During the tank fill process, check the Tank Monitor Panel (if applicable).